 8. Make it easy… and attractive

 Many membership organisations shy away from offers, discounts and reductions, but when you are considering the best membership retention strategies for your organisation it is certainly worth thinking about.
-Offers such as early renewal discounts or second / third year reductions can really help to get those memberships secured when you need it most.
+Offers such as early renewal discounts or second/third-year reductions can really help to get those memberships secured when you need it most.

-Even if offering reductions in cost is not something that appeals to you, making it easy for your members to renew is not something which should be overlooked in membership management.
+Even if offering reductions in cost is not something that appeals to you, making it easy for your members to renew is not something that should be overlooked in membership management.
 Make it easy for members to renew by offering web based renewal packages and payment by instalments, or even consider retaining credit card details for automatic renewal each year to take the hassle out of membership completely.